Hegodi/Yape2D-Playground/README.md

 # Yape 2D - Playground

-This repo contains a test app to try the capabilities of Yape2D (Yet Another Game Engine).
+This repo contains a test app to try the capabilities of [Yape2D](https://github.com/Hegodi/Yape2D) (Yet Another Game Engine).
-The Playground includes a graphics user interface which allows you to play and test different features of the engine.
-Currently it supports windwos and web via emscripten.
+This Playground includes a graphics user interface which allows you to play and test different features of the engine.
+Currently it supports windows and web via emscripten.

+This can give you also an idea of how to integrate Yape2D in your game.

+This app has been made using the [Pixel Game Engine](https://github.com/OneLoneCoder/olcPixelGameEngine).

+## Compilation
 To compile it you will need:
 * C++ compiler